NG-NEST/ng-nest/lib/ng-nest/ui/table/docs/readme.en_US.md

 ---
-label: 'Table 表格'
+label: 'Table'
 category: 'Data'
 ---

-# Table 表格
+# Table

-用于展示多条结构类似的数据，可对数据排序、查询、分页、分组等操作。
+Used to display multiple data with similar structure, can sort, query, page, group and other operations on the data.

 ## Used alone